 Get it on Amazon: Click here

-Here are a few other books that are not field guides but are great for anyone interested in learning about the birds and other wildlife of Africa.
+Here are a few other books that are not necessarily field guides but are useful for anyone interested in learning about the birds and other wildlife of Africa.
+They are great books for birders who are keen on gaining a deeper understanding of African birds and wildlife, as they contain details that one cannot find in a field guide.
+Some are also simply fun reads about birds and birding in general.

 The Birds of Africa.
 1986-2013 (8 Volumes)